 There is no requirement of special containers, what is crucial for the best result is just the right atmosphere.
 There are two types of composting – Aerobic and Anaerobic composting.

 When aerobes work with the presence of oxygen or air, its called aerobic composting and it is recommended for large-scale composting.
 Whereas the composting that doesn’t require oxygen/air is the anaerobic one, which is recommended for individuals doing smaller scale composting.
-The kitchen waste is the easiest to compost and gives the best quality of compost in three weeks.
+The kitchen waste is the easiest to compost through in-house composting and gives the best quality of compost in three weeks.

 She also mentioned that most people are worried about odour when it comes to composting.
 It happens usually due to high or low moisture, and people just give up on composting.
 It can be easily rectified by adding dry leaves or coco peat-based inoculant.
 She also added that the composting process should be process-centric and not person-centric!
 Not one person should be responsible, the whole community should be responsible for the system and all the staff should be trained on the composting system, not just one or two.
 The composting also should not be power or water intensive.
-Another important aspect to be considered is that your composting system should not hurt someone else’s’ human rights.
+Another important aspect to be considered is that your composting system should not hurt someone else’s human rights.
 You should always consider your staff and security before finalising on a composting system.

 She stressed on the importance of having a shredder for large-scale composting because it reduces the time taken for composting to more than half.